BlockchainExecution/staking_manager/README.md

 #### Immediate TODOs:
-* Improved testing
+* Add local network docker deployment for better testing
-* Improved validations and error handling, e.g. to avoid existential deposit
 * Adding new substrate based chains to stake on
 * check TODOs in substrateCallImplementationUtils
+* rename all cases of "bounder" to "bonder"
+* rename code_src > src